Tesla Redefines Home Energy

 After all, why shouldn't any community be able to put together thousands of batteries to form an energy network?
 In the long run, paired with solar or other alternative energy sources, this could even mean the death of the grid itself

 Even while the "death" of the grid may not be a phenomenon in our lifetime, one can only think that someday we won't need batteries for flashlights during a power outage - if we can dream about removing our home from the grid entirely then how about dreaming even bigger.
 How about a home that not only includes a self-sufficient power system, but also, climate and air quality controls, an independent water supply system with water storage and purification systems and independent sewage.
 Well this dream is actually a reality and exists today.
-It's just a question of improving the technology and making it afford
+It's just a question of improving the technology and making it affordable.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in TSLA over the next 72 hours.